devodo/DivertR/README.md

 Console.WriteLine(foo2.Echo("Hello")); // "Foo2: Hello Redirect"
 ```

-> The `Relay.Original` property is a proxy that the `Via` connects to the current intercepted call.
+> The `Relay.Root` property is a proxy that the `Via` connects to the current intercepted call.
-> Its members can only be accessed within the context of an intercepted call otherwise a `DiverterException` is thrown.
+> Its members can only be accessed within the context of the intercepted call otherwise a `DiverterException` is thrown.

 ### Retarget